tradecloud/tradecloud-docs-api-v2/checklist.md

 * [order documents](order/supplier/receive/download-document.md) - receive attached documents from your buyers
 * [order responses](order/supplier/send-order-response/README.md) - confirm order lines, or propose alternatives, to your buyer
 * [order response documents](order/supplier/send-order-response/attach-document.md) - attach documents to your confirmations
-* [despatch advices](shipment/send-despatch-advice.md) - send shipment despatch advices to your buyers
+* [despatch advices](shipment/supplier/send-despatch-advice.md) - send shipment despatch advices to your buyers

 ## ERP checklist

-Now you know your scope, the checklist continues with ERP specific questions:
+The checklist continues with ERP specific questions:

 ### Use a **native** or **simple** delivery schedule?

-Does your ERP system natively support a delivery schedule?
-A delivery schedule consists of one or more deliveries, having a position, date & quantity, for the same item within one order line.
+Does your ERP system **natively support a delivery schedule?** A delivery schedule consists of one or more deliveries, having a position, date & quantity, for the same item within one order line.
 It is no problem when your ERP system does not support a delivery schedule natively, but you have to be aware which alternative fields to use:

 {% page-ref page="order/buyer/issue/delivery-schedule.md" %}